6 Hurricane Prep And Disaster Relief Articles To Help You Through Hurricane Season

 The Federal Emergency Management Association (FEMA) does tremendous work helping communities and individuals rebuild their lives after federally-declared disasters.
 But, their resources are limited, and the unfortunate reality is that not everyone’s claim for financial assistance can be approved.
 This blog explains how Endeavors can provide alternative or supplemental financial assistance to qualifying individuals and families.

 In times of crisis, seconds count.
 That’s why Endeavors maintains a team of 1,600 professional reserve staff members across the country, ready to deploy and respond to all natural disasters and/or emergency responses within 72 hours.
 For example, when Hurricane Laura hit the Texas Gulf Coast in 2020, our Rapid Deployment team responded on a dime and helped establish an emergency shelter in Dallas for coastal evacuees.

-Endeavors’ Disaster Case Management is a service designed to connect emergency or disaster victims to services and funding they may not be aware of in order to help them recover after an emergency or disaster situation.
-Each Endeavors client is assigned a Disaster Case Manager (DCM) who will provide comprehensive support every step of the way.
+Endeavors’ Disaster Relief and Recovery is a service designed to connect emergency or disaster victims to services and funding they may not be aware of in order to help them recover after an emergency or disaster situation.
+Each Endeavors client is assigned a Disaster Case Manager (DRR) who will provide comprehensive support every step of the way.
 From connecting clients with safety shelters after a hurricane and facilitating/coordinating evacuation efforts to coordinating home repairs and acquiring new furniture and clothing, Endeavors works relentlessly to help rebuild the lives of people struck by disaster.

 And, no, not all natural disasters involve weather.
 When the coronavirus pandemic struck, Endeavors deployed full-time and reservist employees to assist with the public health crisis.
 Read the full story: “What Do Emergency Services Look Like In A Pandemic?”